raspberrypilearning/clone-wars/en/step_1.md

 ### What you will make

-Click the green flag to start the game, and then use the left and right arrow keys to move the spaceship and the space key to shoot.
+Click the green flag in the example game below to start, and then press the **left** and **right** arrow keys to move the spaceship and the **space** key to shoot.

 Score as many points as you can by shooting flying space hippos.
-You'll lose a life if you get hit by a hippo or the oranges dropped by the fruit bats.
+You'll lose a life if you get hit by a hippo or by the oranges dropped by the fruit bats.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/46018140/?autostart=false" frameborder="0"></iframe>